braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/odicci.md

 2. Verify that the data syncs correctly to Braze by checking the Braze dashboard or data logs.
 3. Ensure the mapped fields are correctly populated in Braze.

-## Example

-**Scenario**: A retailer uses Odicci’s gamified experiences to collect email addresses for a marketing campaign.

-1. A customer completes a game in Odicci, providing their email address.
-2. Odicci automatically syncs this data to Braze.
-3. Braze triggers a personalized "Thank You" email and includes a discount code.

 ## Troubleshooting

 If you experience issues with the integration, consider the following solutions.
 For further assistance, contact [Odicci Support](https://help.odicci.com).

-### Issue: API Key Not Valid
+### API Key Not Valid

-- Double-check your Braze API Key and ensure it has the necessary permissions.
-- Re-enter the API Key in the Odicci integration settings.
+Double-check your Braze API Key and ensure it has the necessary permissions.
+Then, re-enter the API Key in the Odicci integration settings.

 ### Data Not Syncing

-- Verify that the fields in the **Field Mapping** section are correctly configured.
-- Ensure the API Key has permissions for user data imports.
+Verify that the fields in the **Field Mapping** section are correctly configured.
+Then, ensure the API Key has permissions for user data imports.

 ### Campaign Not Triggering

-- Check the Braze campaign settings to ensure the correct audience or trigger conditions are set.
+Check the Braze campaign settings to ensure the correct audience or trigger conditions are set.

-## Additional Information

-- Learn more about Braze API permissions in the [Braze Developer Documentation](https://www.braze.com/docs/api/).
-- Refer to the [Odicci Help Center](https://help.odicci.com) for additional resources and FAQs.